Atlinx/gre-text/README.md

 # GRE

-This is a repository to practice GRE exam concepts
+This repository stores notes + flashcards for the GRE exam.